Service Co. International (NYSE:SCI) Stock Holdings Boosted by C WorldWide Group Holding A S

 C WorldWide Group Holding A S raised its position in shares of Service Co.
 International (NYSE:SCI) by 1.7% in the third quarter, HoldingsChannel.com reports.
 The firm owned 128,654 shares of the company’s stock after buying an additional 2,162 shares during the period.
 C WorldWide Group Holding A S’s holdings in Service Co.
 International were worth $7,753,000 at the end of the most recent reporting period.

 Service Co.
 International (NYSE:SCI) last announced its quarterly earnings data on Wednesday, October 27th.
 The company reported $1.16 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.60 by $0.56.
 Service Co.
 International had a return on equity of 41.84% and a net margin of 19.59%.
 The business had revenue of $1.03 billion during the quarter, compared to analyst estimates of $876.47 million.
 During the same period last year, the company earned $0.79 earnings per share.
 Service Co.
 International’s quarterly revenue was up 12.7% compared to the same quarter last year.
-On average, analysts expect that Service Co.
-International will post 4.31 earnings per share for the current fiscal year.
+On average, sell-side analysts forecast that Service Co.
+International will post 4.31 EPS for the current year.

 Service Co.
 International declared that its board has authorized a stock buyback plan on Wednesday, November 10th that authorizes the company to buyback $400.00 million in outstanding shares.
 This buyback authorization authorizes the company to repurchase up to 3.6% of its stock through open market purchases.
 Stock buyback plans are usually an indication that the company’s board of directors believes its shares are undervalued.